Testing and Evaluation Services

 Although prospective students may take examinations to establish their eligibility to receive credit or placement, credit is awarded only to officially enrolled students and former students.
 Enrollment on the twelfth class day of a semester or the fourth class day of a summer term constitutes official enrollment.

 In deciding whether to claim credit by exam, students should consider the impact of the credit on their eligibility for a tuition rebate; and the possibility that they will be charged additional tuition if they have excessive credit.
+They should also consider their program requirements, as well as any residency requirements.
+It is strongly advised that a student speak with their academic advisor prior to claiming credit by exam.

 Most of the tests mentioned below are given on the University campus immediately before each semester and before the first summer term, and at least once each fall and spring semester.